drduh/YubiKey-Guide/README.md

 gpg> save
 ```

-# Verify card
+# Verify transfer

-Verify Subkeys have been moved to YubiKey as indicated by `ssb>` with `gpg -K`, for example:
+To Verify Subkeys have been moved to YubiKey, look for `ssb>` with `gpg -K`, for example:

 ```console
 sec   rsa4096/0xF0F2CFEB04341FB5 2024-01-01 [C]